marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 It is very nice to have functional tests, but it cannot dominate your testing structure.

 ## Packing into docker container
-Packing into docker image is pretty simple, in the root of your application just define `Dockerfile` like:
+Packing into docker image is pretty simple.
+In the root of your application, just define `Dockerfile` like:

 ```
 FROM openjdk:14-alpine